-- Invite me to speak at your parish and present the workshop Pathway to a Stronger Relationship with God.
+- Invite me to speak at your parish and present the workshop Money as a Tool to Grow Closer to God.

-Joseph B. Galloway currently serves as Director of Engagement for Catholic Charities in South Carolina.
-He has over 30 years of investment and banking experience in his role as a Financial Advisor.
+Joseph B. Galloway has over 30 years of investment and banking experience in his role as a Financial Advisor.
 And he was on staff at his Parish as Director of Stewardship.
 His mission is to help people find peace of mind and meaning in their lives by using money as a tool to grow deeper in their discipleship with Jesus Christ.